Electric charge

 • FET (field-effect transistor)

-• a logic gate is a device that implements a logic function
+• a Logic Gates is a device that implements a logic function

 Figure: An NPN transistor as a switch